gilesjb/jam/README.md

 1. A build controller that handles command-line arguments
 2. A dynamic method proxy that memoizes result values and tracks dependencies
-3. A library of utility functions for compiling code
+3. A library of predefined build targets and functions for compiling code

 ## How does it work?